GovindSuresh/govindsuresh.github.io/_posts/2020-01-06-reducing-bias-in-toxic-comments.md

    1. Addressing class imbalance.
 I believe a driver of the lower than expected recall levels for the models we trained is the large class imbalance present.
 In the future we would like to re-run the models after using a combination of different techniques to address this imbalance such as up-sampling, down-sampling, and SMOTE.

    2. The impact of different word embeddings.
-How text data is converted into numerical data is a key factor in any model.
+How text data is converted into numerical representations is a key factor in any NLP model.
 For our LSTM, we used word embeddings trained from a common crawl of the internet.
 What would be the impact of using word embeddings which had been trained on online comments specifically?
 A different route would be to see the impact of using a different methodology to develop the word embeddings.
 In many SotA solutions to NLP tasks, researchers have begun using transformer models such as BERT to generate the word embeddings.

-   3. Leading on from this - can we achieve superior results in our traditional ML models using more complex word embeddings?

-   4. Can we improve the models further by carrying out more exhaustive hyperparameter optimziation?
+   3. Can we improve the models further by carrying out more exhaustive hyperparameter optimziation?
 I was significantly limited by available computing power, which meant that I had to comprimise on my hyperparameter optimization.

-   5. Different neural network architectures.
+   4. Different neural network architectures.
 We would like to see the impact of adding different layers to our model architecture such as an additional bidirectional LSTM layer.
 Outside of LSTMs, can we achieve similar results using CNN models which are generally much faster at training and inference?
 Transformer models would be a further area of research.

 ## Conclusions